nccgroup/raccoon/README.md

 ### Account permissions

 This tool only performs read operations.
 It might therefore be surprising to see '*Modify* Metadata Through Metadata API Functions' as a requirement for the account used to run the tool.
 However, at the time of writing, it does not appear possible to configure an account with read-only permissions to the Metadata API.
-From [this](https://developer.salesforce.com/docs/atlas.en-us.226.0.api_meta.meta/api_meta/meta_quickstart_prereqs.htm):
+From the [documentation](https://developer.salesforce.com/docs/atlas.en-us.226.0.api_meta.meta/api_meta/meta_quickstart_prereqs.htm):

 > Identify a user that has the API Enabled permission and the Modify Metadata Through Metadata API Functions permission or Modify All Data permission.
 These permissions are required to access Metadata API calls.
-> If a user requires access to metadata but not to data, enable the Modify Metadata Through Metadata API Functions permission.
+If a user requires access to metadata but not to data, enable the Modify Metadata Through Metadata API Functions permission.
 Otherwise, enable the Modify All Data permission.

-It was therefore deemed preferable to use 'Modify Metadata Through Metadata API Functions' as a minimum requirement over 'Modify All Data'.
+It is therefore suggested that 'Modify Metadata Through Metadata API Functions' is used over 'Modify All Data'.

 ## Reporting bugs

 If the problem is with login then please first double-check the hostname, username, password and security token (if required).
-Also consider if the password needs resetting because this case returns an error that is indistinguishable from an invalid login (check by logging into the standard Salesforce web portal).
+Also consider if the password needs resetting (try the usual Salesforce web login) because this condition returns an error that is indistinguishable from an invalid login.
+If using a session ID, ensure it is valid for the correct domain.

 Run the tool with `debug` set to `2`, as the verbose output may help to identify the cause.
 This level also outputs a stack trace to a file named in the output.
 If reporting an issue, please include both the console output and stack trace (anonymise as needed).